-Note: Clause 17.1 reflects section 371 of the Act in the case of councils.
+Note: Clause 16.1 reflects section 371 of the Act in the case of councils and section 400T(8) in the case of joint organisations.

-16.2 Decisions made by the council must be accurately recorded in the minutes of the meeting at which the decision is made.
+Decisions made by the council must be accurately recorded in the minutes of the meeting at which the decision is made.